surveyjs/survey-library/docs/design-survey-create-a-simple-survey.md

 ### Define a Static Survey Model in JSON

-Static survey models are specified by model definitions (JSON objects).
-For example, the following model definition declares a [page](https://surveyjs.io/Documentation/Library?id=pagemodel) that contains two [textual questions](https://surveyjs.io/Documentation/Library?id=questiontextmodel) and an expandable panel with two more textual questions.
+Static survey models are specified by model schemas (JSON objects).
+For example, the following model schema declares a [page](https://surveyjs.io/Documentation/Library?id=pagemodel) that contains two [textual questions](https://surveyjs.io/Documentation/Library?id=questiontextmodel) and an expandable panel with two more textual questions.
 All survey elements have [names](https://surveyjs.io/Documentation/Library?id=questiontextmodel#name) that can be used to identify the elements in code.
 The panel and questions also have [titles](https://surveyjs.io/Documentation/Library?id=questiontextmodel#title) that are displayed on screen.

 ```js
 const surveyJson = {